Bhagyalakshmi (1961 film): Production

 The film was produced by Pattanna under the banner Narayanan Company and was directed by K. V. Srinivasan.
 Cinematography was handled by G. Balakrishna while the editing was done by S. R. Chandrasekaran and K. A. Sriramulu.
 A. K. Sekar was in charge of art direction.
 Choreography was done by Chinni — Sampath, K. Thangappan and Thangaraj.
 T. S. Rangasamy was in charge of audiography.
 Still photography was done by N. Ramachar and Jeeva.
 The film was made at Majestic, Narasu and Prasath (for outdoor) studios and processed at Gemini laboratory.

 Soundtrack

 Music was composed by the duo Viswanathan–Ramamoorthy.
 The song "Maalai Pozhudhin" was a chartbuster and was based on Chandrakauns raga.
 Veena was played by R. Pichumani Iyer.
-The song Singara Solaiye was originally written as Kalloori Ranikaal and was released in the records.
-But the censor board objected to the wording so it was changed in the film.
+The song "Singara Solaiye" was originally written as "Kalloori Ranikaal" and was released in the records.
+Since the censor board objected to the wording, it was changed in the film.